 What is left to do?

 Most of the restoration efforts and studies prior to 2012 were focused on the Welland River and its watershed.
 Due to the revised GLWQA of 2012, the scope of all the AOCs was refined to ensure targeted restoration in the Waters of the Great Lakes; therefore, the Welland River and its watershed is no longer considered a part of the AOC itself but is recognized a potential source to impaired water quality in the Niagara River (as the AOC watershed).
-Despite the change in scope of the AOC, we recognize all of the important work conducted in the Niagara River as well as its tributaries.
+We recognize all of the important work conducted in the Niagara River as well as its tributaries.
 Below is a list of related activities done by all RAP partners:

-- A scientific assessment of the BUI was prepared by the Ministry of Environment and Climate Change (EMRB) (with the RAP Team preparing the background) in 2014.
-The draft BUI assessment report was peer reviewed by December 2014 and revised as needed.
+- A scientific assessment of the BUI was conducted by technical staff at the Ontario Ministry of Environment, Conservation and Parks (MECP) (with the RAP Team preparing the background information) in 2014.
+The draft technical assessment report was peer-reviewed in 2014 and revised as needed.
 The final report (2015) recommended changing the BUI to “Not Impaired”.
 Extensive public engagement was conducted to obtain feedback on the recommended status change.

 - In 2012 the NPCA monitored the existing water quality stations in the Welland River watershed to track (temporal & spatial) nutrient concentrations and other water quality parameters.
 Eight samples were collected monthly at each sampling station beginning in April 2012.
 Two sub-watersheds (Beaver Creek and Big Forks Creek) of the Welland River were identified as contributing very high phosphorus loads to the Welland River watershed through the Welland River Eutrophication Study.
 In order to focus restoration efforts within these watersheds, the MOE and NPCA completed a nutrient track down to identify nutrient sources.
 MOE and NPCA staff identified fourteen water quality sampling stations in the Big Forks Creek and Beaver Creek watersheds.
 These stations were sampled biweekly by MOE and NPCA staff starting in March 2012 and concluding in November 2012.
 The MOE lab completed sample analysis and their staff analyzed the data for the project.